-The consideration received by an individual on disposal of their shares in a company will often be simply in the form of cash.
+The consideration received by an individual on disposal of their shares in a company will often be simply in the form of cash, payable at the time of the transaction.
 However, there may also be some form of deferred consideration, which is often used as an incentive to tie key individuals into continuing to work for the business after the disposal for a certain period of time.
-In such cases the deferred element of the consideration may be quantified at a later date, typically formula based on two / three years post acquisition profits.
-An arrangement such as this is known as an ‘earn out’.
+In such cases the deferred element of the consideration may be quantified at a later date, typically using a formula based on two / three years post-acquisition profits.
+An arrangement such as this is known as an ‘earn-out’.

-The way in which the consideration for the sale of shares is structured determines when the capital gains tax falls due.
+The way in which the consideration for the sale of shares is structured determines when the capital gains tax liability of the individual falls due.
 There are special rules allowing the payment of tax in instalments in certain circumstances, which are covered at the end of this guidance note.

 The basic rule is that the date of disposal for capital gains tax is the date when there is an unconditional contract for sale.
 If a contract is conditional on a condition precedent, the date of disposal for CGT purposes is the date that all of the relevant conditions have been fulfilled.
-A condition precedent is an external condition, eg a contract for sale of land may be conditional on planning permission being
+A condition precedent is an external condition which must be fulfilled in order for the transaction to proceed, eg a contract for sale of land may be conditional on planning permission being

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.